groninge01/marit/_books/de-kick.md

 3,5/5 stars

 I hate reading but this book was just oke not really hard or simple just normal.
 I did like the fact that she wrote it out of diffrent sights.

+Written by Nick

+2,5/5 stars

+I just hate reading and this book was not interesting how writer it wrote makes it just more boring.
+I did not liked  the fact that its wrote from fiffrent sights.